Sports Recovery Strategies To Improve Your Performance (Part 4- Advance Strategies)

 Hot/Cold Immersion Bath (Contrast Bath)

-The repetitive constriction and expansion of blood vessels thus act like a pump, improving blood flow around the body, thus facilitating the removal of waste material from the muscles and delivery of nutrients to them as well.
+The repetitive constriction and expansion of blood vessels thus act like a pump.
+This improves blood flow around the body.
+As such it facilitates the removal of waste material from the muscles and delivery of nutrients to them as well.

 - Reduction of pain and stress